lassebomh/rcon-macros/README.md

 ## Features

-- Create, edit, and delete custom macros to run sets of commands with a single click
+- Create, edit, and delete custom macros to run sets of commands with a single click.
-- Execute individual commands in the log area
+- Execute individual commands in the log area and see the output.
 - View server information, such as current map, players count, and ping.
-- Autocomplete map names for quick map changes
+- Autocomplete map names for quick map changes.
-- Automatically save and load macros and connection settings from a JSON file
+- Automatically save and load macros and connection settings from a JSON file.

 ![Editing a RCON Macro](screenshots/edit.png)